asitaorke976/M3_Car-Wiper-System/1_Requirements/README.md

  * 512 bytes of OTP memory.
  * Flexible static memory controller supporting Compact Flash, SRAM, PSRAM, NOR and NAND memories.
 # WORKING PRINCIPLE
- * Assume that the automobile is the microcontroller.
-If the button is hit, the first led (red) will turn on, Clicking again  the wiper will start, and the second led (blue) will turn on for a desired rate.
-If the button is pressed again, the third led (green) will turn on, and the wiper's speed will be increased in comparison to the previous one.
-The fourth press will turn on the fourth led (orange), and the wiper speed will be increased in accordance with the previous one.
-The microcontroller (vehicle) is turned off after the fifth click.
+ * A microcontroller is used to control the automobile.
+If the button is pressed, the first led (red) will be turned on, the wiper will start, and the second led (blue) will be turned on at a desired rate.
+When the button is pressed again, the third led (green) will light up, and the wiper will speed up.
+Upon pressing the fourth button, the fourth led (orange) will be turned on, and the wiper speed will increase accordingly.
+After the fifth click, the microcontroller (vehicle) is turned off.
 # USES

 # 4W & H (WHO,WHAT,WHEN,WHERE,HOW)